 o 3,788 Existing Sq.
 Ft.
 Supply - 6,399 Existing Sq.
 Ft.
 Demand = (2,611) Existing Sq.
 Ft.
-Deficiency created by future development to reach build out.
-These impacts are derived as follows:
+Deficiency

 It should be noted that development impact fees cannot finance this deficiency.
 Therefore, other financing mechanisms must be used to pay for this portion of the Law Enforcement facilities.